Kapernikov/skaffold-helm-tutorial/chapters/02-dockerize-backend.md

 # Creating a docker image for running the backend application

+Let's start by looking at our python backend application!
+It is a python application with a `setup.py` install script.
+It also already includes a startup script, which should run once you installed all dependencies.

+However, we want to run it on kubernetes, and for this to be possible, it needs to be in a docker image.
+We build docker images by creating a Dockerfile that describes the steps docker should take to start from a base image (eg here ubuntu:20.04) to get the docker image we want.

 Let's create a file called `Dockerfile` in a folder `myapi/docker` (to be created).

 ```Dockerfile